laupski/bored/README.md

 - [ ] Add VHS tape files for terminal recordings and integrate into CI
 - [ ] Implement mocked config/keychain tests for improved coverage
 - [ ] Create CLI wrapper for `azdo/client.go` to enable scripting and automation
+- [ ] Add contacts page for easy look up for your organization

 ## License